npm/cli/docs/lib/content/commands/npm-exec.md

 If any requested packages are not present in the local project dependencies, then a prompt is printed, which can be suppressed by providing either `--yes` or `--no`.
-When standard input is a TTY or a CI environment is detected, `--yes` is assumed.
+When standard input is not a TTY or a CI environment is detected, `--yes` is assumed.
 The requested packages are installed to a folder in the npm cache, which is added to the `PATH` environment variable in the executed process.